-- 1. Access the Admin Settings menu: - a.
-Press MENU, and then press 3 on the dial pad. - b.
-Enter the Admin password, and then press SELECT. - 2.
+- 1. Access the Admin Settings menu: Press MENU, then press 3 on the dial pad, then enter the Admin password, and press SELECT. - 2.
 Press 5.
 The Software Upgrade screen appears.
 The system scans for an upgrade.

-Software Upgrade

-Scanning for upgrades...

-synapse-ds-67020-v3.0.0.img
+Software Upgrade Scanning for Upgrades Current Image Version synapse-ds-petra-v3.0.0.img Software Upgrade Scanning for upgrades synapse-ds-67020-v3.0.0.img

-SB6703x Deskset Software Upgrade

-SB6702x Deskset Software Upgrade
+030/031 Deskset Software Upgrade 020/025 Deskset Software Upgrade

 - If an upgrade is available, a Found New Version screen appears. - If no upgrade is available, a No New Version screen appears.
-Press [SB6703x] or CANCEL [SB6702x] to return to the Admin Settings menu. - 3.
+Press Exit [030/031] or CANCEL [020/025] to return to the Admin Settings menu. - 3.
 Press Upgrade to install the upgrade.
 The Upgrading screen appears.